Masnan-306/deterministicLLM/replicate.md

    - Use tools like Helm or Kubernetes CLI to deploy the Docker image to the AKS cluster, ensuring it runs on a compatible `amd64` platform.

 **Collect results**
-   - Parse each line in the file `input.py` and send it as a message to the endpoint deployed.
+   - Parse each line in the file `input.txt` and send it as a message to the endpoint deployed.
 Use `json.dumps` to encode the response string as json object to escape special characters.